CollaborativeStateMachines/collaborativestatemachines.github.io/docs/research/team.md

 show_datetime: true
 ---

-Collaborative State Machines originated within the [Distributed and Parallel Systems Group](https://dps.uibk.ac.at/) at the University of Innsbruck and continue to be developed there.
+CSM originated within the
+[Distributed and Parallel Systems Group](https://dps.uibk.ac.at/) at the University of Innsbruck and continue to be developed there.

-The following list presents the current team members actively working on Collaborative State Machines.
+The following list presents the current team members actively working on CSM.

 - [+material-symbols:mail-rounded+](mailto:marlon.etheredge@uibk.ac.at)
   [+entypo-social:linkedin-with-circle+](https://www.linkedin.com/in/marlonetheredge/)